SEN Teacher

 • Social, Emotional and Mental Health (SEMH) needs

-All students have an Education, Health and Care Plan (EHCP), ensuring tailored support and structured learning pathways.
+All pupils have an Education, Health and Care Plan (EHCP), ensuring a structured, personalised approach to learning, development and wellbeing.

-• Plan and deliver adapted and engaging lessons for students with SEN and complex needs
+• Plan and deliver engaging, differentiated lessons tailored to pupils with SEN

 • Implement effective behaviour management strategies

-• Work collaboratively with teaching assistants, therapists, and parents
+• Work collaboratively with Teaching Assistants, therapists, and families

-• Follow Individual Education Plans (IEPs) and tailored support strategies
+• Follow and contribute to Individual Education Plans (IEPs)

 • Qualified Teacher Status (QTS) or equivalent

-• Experience working within SEN, SEND or specialist education settings
+• Experience working in SEN, SEND, or specialist education settings

-• Strong understanding of autism, MLD, and communication needs
+• Strong knowledge of autism, MLD, and communication needs

-• Passion for supporting children with additional needs in education
+• A genuine passion for supporting children with additional needs

-Why Apply for This SEN Teaching - KS3 Role?
+Why Apply for This SEN Teacher Role in Lowestoft?

-• Work in an Outstanding SEN school in Suffolk
+• Join an Outstanding SEN school in Suffolk

-• Opportunity to make a real difference in SEND education
+• Make a real impact in SEND education

 Safeguarding & Equal Opportunities

-Inspire EHC and our partner SEN school in Lowestoft, Suffolk are fully committed to safeguarding and promoting the welfare of children and young people.
+Inspire EHC and our partner SEN school are fully committed to safeguarding and promoting the welfare of children and young people.

 • Provide two professional references

-We are proud to be an Equal Opportunities employer, welcoming applicants from all backgrounds.
+We are proud to be an Equal Opportunities employer, welcoming applications from all backgrounds.

-If you are a passionate SEN Teacher, SEND Teacher, or Special Needs Teacher looking for a contract role in Suffolk, apply now to join a school where you can truly make an impact.
+If you are an enthusiastic SEN Teacher, SEND Teacher, or Special Needs Teacher looking for a contract role in Lowestoft, Suffolk, apply today and take the next step in your SEN teaching career.

 More jobs from this recruiter